 5 Essex Court comprises 42 members including 7 Queen’s Counsel.
-10 of our barristers are members of the Attorney General’s panel of counsel, advising and representing HM Government, and two of our QC’s are special advocates.
+12 of our barristers are members of the Attorney General’s panel of counsel, advising and representing HM Government, and two of our QCs are special advocates.
 A number of our members have security clearance to the level of Developed Vetted.

-Police Law – 5 Essex Court has a formidable reputation in all aspects of police law including inquests, civil actions (including personal injury and psychiatric injury claims), disciplinary and employment matters.
-Chambers is seen as a “one-stop shop” for police forces across England, Wales and Northern Ireland.
+Police Law – 5 Essex Court has a formidable reputation in all aspects of police law including inquests, civil actions, disciplinary and employment matters.
+Chambers is considered a ‘one-stop’ go-to set for police forces.
 Members of chambers have an unrivalled record of appearance in almost every recent case or inquiry of substance concerning the police.
-Recent cases include: Mouncher v Chief Constable of South Wales; Watson and Boyd v Chief Constable of Cleveland Police; and McGoldrick and Turnbull v Chief Constable of Durham.
-Members have also been instructed in cases concerning phone hacking and undercover policing issues.

-Public inquiries – Members of chambers are frequently instructed in the most high-profile and sensitive public inquiries acting for police forces, central government or public authorities.
-Current cases include: The Independent Inquiry into Child Sexual Abuse; The Undercover Policing Inquiry; and The Anthony Grainger Inquiry.
+Public Inquiries – Members of chambers are frequently instructed in the most high-profile and sensitive public inquiries acting for police forces, central government and public authorities.

 Personal Injury & Medical Negligence – Chambers has a specialist team dealing with all areas of personal injury and medical negligence law including fatal accidents and injuries of the upmost severity (those affecting the spine and/or brain).
-It has particular expertise in advising upon accidents at work and psychiatric injury claims.
-Recent cases include: Yapp v Foreign & Commonwealth Office.
+Members have a particular expertise in advising upon accidents at work and psychiatric injury claims.